Is there any way to make my big feet smaller?

 I’m not telling you this to gross you out, but to show you how some women have gone to great lengths for smaller feet.
 While I’m sure there are some surgeons out there who would be willing to alter the length of the bones in your feet to make them smaller, I am just as sure that there are far more surgeons and doctors who would absolutely not recommend destroying your body in such a way.

 I know it’s not fun to be limited by your shoe size, but instead of thinking of what your feet don’t allow you to do, like wearing a lot of girly shoes, focus on what they can do, like carry you across the finish line when you run the mile in gym.
 To find the shoes you’re craving, you might have to get creative.
-Try shopping online at places like Zappos, which let you search by shoe size to find the pair of your dreams.
+Try shopping online, which let you search by shoe size to find the pair of your dreams.

 We want to hear from you!
 Send us your weirdest body questions here (seriously, we'll answer anything!) and it just might get featured.